 - 1. Lakes dominated by surface water inflow and outflow resulting from a large ratio of contributing surface watershed area to lake area. - 2.
 Lakes dominated by groundwater inflow and outflow resulting from a smaller ratio of contributing surface watershed area to lake area (10 or less).
 This lake type is often landlocked with no surface outlet.
-Although for the purposes of this GRAPS report, the lake level outlet elevation has not been studied.
-Lakes have been put into this classification solely by watershed to lake area ratio.
+Although for the purposes of this GRAPS report, the lake level outlet

-3. Lakes intermediate between the first and second types.
+- elevation has not been studied.
+Lakes have been put into this classification solely by watershed to lake area ratio. - 3.
+Lakes intermediate between the first and second types.
 This applies to lakes that typically have a large watershed to lake area ratio, but during times of drought, the lake level will drop below the outlet level.
 Groundwater often becomes a significant part of the inflow to these lakes during extended dry periods.

 Only the groundwater-dominant lakes as defined in type 2 above are shown in this report (Figure 31).
-Large-scale groundwater pumping near a lake will likely have more impact on groundwater-dominated lakes than on surface water-dominant lakes.
+There are 28 groundwater-flow dominated lakes in the LRW.
+Large-scale groundwater pumping near a lake will likely have more impact to groundwater-flow dominated lakes than to surface water-flow dominated lakes.